Meditation Mondays- Contemplating the niyamas, August 14- September 18, 2023, 12-12.45 PM EST

 Join us for a centering practice of meditation inspired by the teachings of yoga and mindfulness-based stress reduction techniques.
 These meditations are free for all and are sponsored by Smithsonian's National Museum Of Asian Art.

 Online Art-inspired Meditation @ The Phillips Collection, Wednesday, June 7, 2023, 12.45-1.45 PM EST

 Art has the power to move us deeply and when combined with the practices of meditation and mindfulness could help us explore these inner experiences from the place of a witness.
 Each week, our meditation practice is inspired by a work of art from the museum’s permanent collection.
-This practice will be followed by a spotlight talk, presented by a museum educator .
+This practice will be followed by a spotlight talk, presented by museum educator, Kathleen Foster .